kikebeltran/BagsKata/README.md

 # Some considerations 🌚

 - Git setted with git-flow.
-- Working with PHP 7.4 with his beautiful typing
+- Working with PHP 7.4 with his beautiful typing.
+- Factories inspired by Laravel framework.

 License
 ----